 1. Acidification Method

-One of the most established methods for recovering sodium cyanide waste is the acidification process.
+One of the most established methods for recovering Sodium cyanide waste is the acidification process.
 This technique involves the addition of sulfuric acid to cyanide wastewater, adjusting the pH to approximately 1.5.
 This adjustment facilitates the conversion of cyanide ions (CN-) into hydrogen cyanide (HCN), a gas with a notably low boiling point of 26.5°C. At room temperature, HCN can escape from the solution, allowing for its collection.

 The liberated HCN gas is then channeled into an absorber, where it is absorbed by a sodium hydroxide or calcium hydroxide solution.
 This process yields a concentrated cyanide solution, typically ranging from 20% to 30%, which can be recycled for industrial use.
 While effective, this method requires careful handling due to the toxic nature of HCN, necessitating stringent safety protocols for personnel involved in the process.